danielmarschall/oidplus/doc/config_values.md

 This is used for performance analysis.
 Please choose a directory that cannot be accessed by world-wide.

+Note: Writing to "/tmp/..." might be redirected to "/tmp/systemd-private-*/tmp/..." by the system.

 ### OBJECT_CACHING

     OIDplus::baseConfig()->setValue('OBJECT_CACHING',         true);